 The determination of the fair value of share-based payment awards utilizing the Black-Scholes model is affected by the fair value of the common stock and a number of other assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
 Prior to January 1, 2018, the Company's expected volatility was derived from the historical daily change in the market price of its common stock since it exited shell company status, as well as the historical daily change in the market price of its common stock since it exited shell company status, as well as the historical daily change in the market price of its common stock since it exited shell company status, as well as the historical daily change in the market price of its common stock since it exited shell company status, as well as the historical daily change in the market price of its common stock since it exited shell company status.
-The life term for awards uses simplified method for all "plain vanilla" options, as defined in ASC 718-10-S99 and the contractual term for all other employee awards.
+The expected life for awards uses the simplified method for all "plain vanilla" options, as defined in ASC 718-10-S99 and the contractual term for all other employee and non-employee awards.
 The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of our awards.
 The dividend yield assumption is based on history and the expectation of paying no dividends.
-Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 Stock-based compensation expense, when recognized in the consolidated financial statements, is based on awards that are ultimately expected to vest.